Perry’s Victory & International Peace Memorial

 Finding it is easy.
 In fact, the monument is visible from Sandusky, Ohio.
 The downtown Put-In-Bay area is home to the Monument and the Visitor’s Center.
 The Jet Express Put-In-Bay terminal is just steps away.
 Also, the majority of the Put-In-Bay Attractions, Dining and Shopping options are nearby.
 So, this is a good starting point when looking for things to do on the Lake Erie Island.

 History of Perry’s Victory Monument

 Leonard C: “I had no idea that the Battle of 1812 involved a battle on Lake Erie.
 I learned so much today from reading the displays within the information center and it made me appreciate the War of 1812 even more.
 The views from the observation deck were amazing.
 We got to see Pelee Island(Canada), Middle & North Bass Islands, Catawba Island and Michigan.
 In awe and impressed.
 Even my 6 year old son enjoyed it.
 We came to the island from New York and Perry’s Monument made me feel proud to be American.”

 Joe W: “This is one of my favorite places ever.
-Being from Ohio I am proud of the role that this state played in the War of 1812.
+Being from Cleveland, Ohio I am proud of the role that this state played in the War of 1812.
 I think that the Battle of Lake Erie has a significant place in the history of The United States of America.
 Oliver Hazard Perry is a National hero and I am so proud that he turned the battle against the World’s best Navy, at the time, and beat them by outsmarting them.
 The visitor center is a great place to visit when you are there.
 Enjoy the views from the top, the history, and the National park itself.”